Foods For Goldfish-What Are The Best Food Options?

 Goldfish only have rudimentary stomachs, which is why you see them browsing for food throughout the day.

-Ideally they should be fed several times during the day, but this is impractical for most unless an automatic feeder is used.
+Ideally, they should be fed several times daily, but this is impractical for most unless an automatic feeder is used.
 These feeders are only suitable for dispensing dry foods.

-How much is fairly easy to work out.
+How much to feed is relatively easy to work out.
 Measure out a small amount of food and feed it to your fish.
 See how quickly it is eaten.
-Repeat the exercise, (keeping a note of how many servings you have fed), until the fish start to lose interest.
+Repeat the exercise (keeping a note of how many servings you have fed) until the fish start to lose interest.
 I would then reduce the amount by one serving at the next meal unless you are feeding for maximum growth.

-A more scientific approach is to weigh your fish, and then feed between 0.5 and 2% of its body weight daily.
+A more scientific approach is to weigh your fish and feed between 1 and 2% of its body weight daily.

-To weigh a Goldfish, place a container of water on a set of electronic scales, and then switch them on.
-They should read zero weight having automatically compensated for the container of water.
+To weigh a Goldfish, place a container of water on a set of electronic scales and then switch them on.
+They should read zero weight, having automatically compensated for the container of water.
 Transfer your fish to the container, and take note of its weight.
-If your goldfish is growing well, you should repeat this exercise every two months.
+If your Goldfish is growing well, repeat this exercise every two months.

 Goldfish in outdoor ponds should be fed once a day from early spring until the end of autumn.
 Winter feeding will depend on how low your water temperatures get, but three times a week would be considered a maximum.